9 Best Mouse Repellents (Safe and Effective)

 Get a free quote from top pest control companies in your area.

-When used in conjunction with an expanding foam sealant, this product works even more efficiently and may even help reduce heat leakage.
-The official Stuf-Fit (note warning below) works well against both rodents and slugs and can prove very cost-effective compared to other exclusionary devices.
+As with the Xcluder, we suggest using it in conjunction with an expanding foam sealant.
+Not only does this improve its effectiveness, it may also help reduce heat leakage.
+The official Stuf-Fit (note warning below) works well against both rodents and slugs.
+It’s also very cost-effective compared to other exclusionary devices.

-Due to the way this mesh is constructed, it can be harder to pack it properly into a hole before it attempts to expand.
-Additionally, be careful to ensure you’re getting what you ordered, as many sellers will substitute an inferior product.
+Be warned: Due to the way this mesh is constructed, it can be harder to pack it properly into a hole before it attempts to expand.
+Additionally, be careful to ensure you’re getting what you ordered.
+Many online sellers have been known to substitute an inferior product.
 The real Stuf-Fit is made of copper and is a durable knitted mesh.

 Morgan